The Green-Wood Cemetery 40.658° N -73.9941° W

 Programs Overview

-Each guided Green-Wood school program can accommodate a group size of up to 35 students and their adult chaperones.
-We follow DOE guidelines as to required student to adult chaperone ratios.
+Each guided Green-Wood school program can accommodate a group size of up to 30 students, including their adult chaperones.
+We follow DOE guidelines on required student-to-adult chaperone ratios.

-Walking programs range from 75-90 minutes and take place completely outdoors, rain or shine.
+Walking programs range from 60-90 minutes and take place completely outdoors, rain or shine.
 Walking programs can be scheduled Monday through Friday starting at 10:00am, 11:30am or 1:00pm.
 We can accommodate up to three groups per walking program timeslot every weekday.
-Note that none of Green-Wood’s walking programs are ADA compliant; however, we will do our best to create mobility aid-friendly program routes whenever possible

-Trolley programs last 90 minutes to two hours and take place partially outside and partially on the trolley, rain or shine.
+Trolley programs range from 60 minutes to two hours and take place partially outside and partially on the trolley, rain or shine.
 We are only able to offer one trolley program per day starting at 10 am.
 Occasionally, the trolley can be booked again at 11:30 or in the afternoon.
 The trolley is ADA compliant.
-Please reach out to us with any information about access needs to help us make your program a success.

 Prices: